 If the data dump does not succeed, do not continue.
 Contact your technical support organization.
 You must correct a data dump problem before the system can be upgraded.

-4 The messages "DATADUMP COMPLETE" and "DATABASE BACKUP COMPLETE" appear when the data dump is complete.
+4 The messages "DATADUMP COMPLETE" and "DATABASE BACKUP COMPLETE" will appear once the data dump is complete.